ahmedkhalifa367/MskSuggestionManagement/README.md

 ### What I'm Using Now

 I'm using Entity Framework Core with an in-memory database for the demo.
-It's not production-ready, but it works for showing how the system would work.

 ### How the Database Works